Fundamental fields in the deformed $W$-algebras: Construction of fields in

 \subsection{Graph representation of the algorithm}

 We can represent the algorithm as a graph where the vertices are the monomials appearing in the algorithm and the edges represent the transformations of the algorithm.
-This definition is inspired by the graph defined by Frenkel and Reshetikhin in \cite{frenkel2008qcharactersrepresentationsquantumaffine}.
+This definition is the analogue of the graph defined by Frenkel, Jimbo and Mukhin for $qq$-characters in \cite{fjm1} which is inspired by the one introduced by Frenkel and Reshetikhin in \cite{frenkel2008qcharactersrepresentationsquantumaffine}.
 However, in this framework, for clarity we omit the coefficients in the graph.
 But they exist and we can explicitly compute them step by step using the formula \ref{coefalg}. \begin{defi} Let $m$ be a generic dominant regular monomial.
 We assume the algorithm starting from the monomial $m$ never fails.
 We define the oriented colored graph $G(m)$ associated to the algorithm starting from $m$ as follows : \begin{itemize} \item The set of vertices of $G(m)$ is the set of monomials $\mathbf{A}(m)$ appearing in the algorithm starting from $m$. \item There is an oriented edge of color $A_i(zaq^{-r_i}t)^{-1}$ from a vertex $m_1$ to a vertex $m_2$ if and only if $Y_i(za)$ is admissible in $m_1$ and $m_2~=~m_1A_i(zaq^{-r_i}t)^{-1}$. \end{itemize} \end{defi}

 \begin{rem} We will draw all the paths such that the edges are directed from up to down so that the upper monomial in the graph $G(m)$ is $m$. \end{rem}

 \begin{example} \begin{itemize} \item For $\g=\sld_2$, for $k\in\Z\backslash\{0,2\}$, and $m=Y_1(z)Y_1(zq^{-2}t^k)$ we obtain the following graph : { } \item For $\g=\sld_4$ and $m=Y_1(z)$ :\\